-- research and development;
+- · research and development;

-- investment in technology infrastructure, marketing and branding, and other capital expenditure; and
+- · investment in technology infrastructure, marketing and branding, and other capital expenditure; and

 - other general corporate purposes.

 If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.
 In utilizing the proceeds from this offering, we are permitted under PRC laws and regulations to provide funding to our PRC subsidiaries only through loans or capital contributions, and only if we satisfy the applicable government registration and approval requirements.
 We cannot assure you that we will be able to meet these requirements on a timely basis, if at all.
-See "Risk Factors - Risks Relating to Doing Business in China" starting on page 58 of this prospectus.
+See "Risk Factors - Risks Relating to Doing Business in China.